 A big thanks to Bob’s Red Mill for helping make our little trip extra fun!

 - ¼ cup Bob's Red Mill Chia Seeds

 - In a large measuring cup, stir chia seeds into the water.
 Let it stand for 5-10 minutes until a gel forms.
 Stir in the apple cider, pomegranate juice, and rum.

-- Place crushed ice into two large glasses (or mason jars).
+- Place crushed ice into four large glasses (or mason jars).
 Divide the apple cider mixture between the glasses.
 Top with ginger beer.
 Stir and drink.

 -Substitute rum or bourbon for vodka